ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/toggle-scale.md

 Now write the code required in `src/util/settings.ts` to make those tests pass.

+If you get stuck at all, be sure to have a look at the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Storage API Documentation</a>.

 ### Get Scale

 Add the follow tests within the "get scale" `describe()` in `src/util/settings.test.ts`: